-This is one reason I advocate that B2B marketers take a page from the B2C playbook and use both GIFs and emojis in their social media marketing efforts.
+This is one reason we advocate that B2B marketers take a page from the B2C playbook and use both GIFs and emojis in their social media marketing efforts.
 GIFs and emojis are a fantastic way to inject personality into your brand and surprise your audience in a way that makes you memorable.

 Now if the thought of littering your feed with moving pop culture memes gives you the vapors, take a deep breath.
 You don’t have to toss a bunch of nonsensical GIFs and emojis without context—and you definitely don’t have to use them for every single post.

 There are a few ways you can approach GIFs in B2B social media marketing, ranging from fun and witty to a simple visual tool.

 The pairing of the phrase “way back” and a rewind GIF gives this post a nostalgic feel.

 The use of this GIF really drives home the point that lead leakage is a BAD THING.
 Even if you don’t know what that term means, this GIF helps the reader understand that this is a Thing That No One Wants™.